-The Windows 10 update error 0x80070436 can result from a problem in the Windows File System, registry, update service, internet access, and file corruption.
+The Windows 10/11 update error 0x80070436 can result from a problem in the Windows File System, registry, update service, internet access, and file corruption.
 You may also encounter it if malware infects your computer.
-In the event that a malware entity is the culprit behind the error, you may have to use an anti-malware program to scan your system and remove any malicious application and file.
+In the event that a malware entity is the culprit behind the error, you may have to use an [sc name=”anti-malware-program”] to scan your system and remove any malicious application and file.

 Run the Windows Update Troubleshooter